m417z/ntdoc/descriptions/rtl_user_process_parameters.md

 // Documented by sixtyvividtails, source:
 // https://x.com/sixtyvividtails/status/1719785195086266581
 // This flag is needed on certain codepath for DotLocal to work.
-Conditions for
-// getting this flag are not yet known.
+Set in
+// PspSetupUserProcessAddressSpace from PspGlobalFlags.DevOverrideEnabled
+// (bit0).
+And that comes off system-global (not per image) IFEO
+// "DevOverrideEnable" (def absent).
+Old flag, but was mostly ignored.
-#define RTL_USER_PROCESS_PARAMETERS_ALLOW_DOTLOCAL          0x8000
+#define RTL_USER_PROCESS_PARAMETERS_DEVOVERRIDE_ENABLED     0x8000

 #define RTL_USER_PROCESS_PARAMETERS_NX                      0x20000
 ```